PlaceholderTeam/mod-template/README.md

-# Fabric Example Mod
+# Template_Mod_Name

-## Setup

-For setup instructions please see the [fabric wiki page](https://fabricmc.net/wiki/tutorial:setup) that relates to the IDE that you are using.

 ## License

-This template is available under the CC0 license.
-Feel free to learn from it and incorporate it in your own projects.
+This template is available under the MIT license.
+You can modify and distribute it as long as you preserve copyright and license notices.